Anthony Marriott

-Anthony Marriott JP (17 January 1931, London – 17 April 2014) was a British playwright, screenwriter and actor.
+Anthony John Crosby Marriott JP (17 January 1931 – 17 April 2014) was a British playwright, screenwriter, and stage and television actor.

-As a playwright he was best known as the joint author, with Alistair Foot, of the farce No Sex Please, We're British which opened at the Strand Theatre, London, on 3 June 1971.
-It has been performed in 52 countries and which on 21 February 1979 became the longest running comedy in the history of world theatre.
+As a playwright he was best known as the joint author, with Alistair Foot, of the farce No Sex Please, We're British, which opened at the Strand Theatre, London, on 3 June 1971.
+It has been performed in 52 countries and on 21 February 1979 became the longest running comedy in the history of world theatre.
 A film version starring Ronnie Corbett was released in 1973.

 In 1967 Marriott was hired by Amicus Productions to rewrite the screenplay penned by Robert Bloch for The Deadly Bees, a film based on the novel A Taste for Honey by Gerald Heard.

 Marriott also co-created the long-running British television series Public Eye with Roger Marshall.
+He never wrote a televised episode for the series, but did write an original novel based on it, Marker Calls the Tune, in 1968.
+He also wrote television and radio for the BBC and The Rank Organisation.

-He lived for many years in Osterley, West London and was a JP.
+He lived for many years in Osterley, West London and was a Justice of the Peace.